Tulsa FORTIFIED Roof™

 FORTIFIED Roof was specifically designed to prevent damage that commonly occurs during high winds, hurricanes, hailstorms, severe thunderstorms, and even tornadoes up to EF-2.
 No matter what type of roof you have—shingles, metal, or tile—choosing a FORTIFIED Roof for your next roof replacement will make your home stronger.

-Since 2018, Dave Laizure, owner of Whirlwind Roofing & Construction has been an approved FORTIFIED Roofer with the following FORTIFIED certifications.
+Dave Laizure, co-owner of Whirlwind Roofing & Construction has been an approved FORTIFIED Roofer since 2018.
+Co-owner Brooke Laizure has been an approved FORTIFIED Roofer since 2025 to assist with the OKReady grant program.
+Both have the following FORTIFIED certifications.

 The FORTIFIED Roof certification demonstrates a solid understanding of the critical aspects of installation and documentation for roofing a new or existing home to meet the stringent FORTIFIED standards.